Maximum Chase

-is a 2002 action video game developed by Genki exclusively for the Xbox gaming console.
-The game is published by Microsoft Game Studios in Japan and Majesco Entertainment in North America.
+is a 2002 action video game featuring vehicular combat developed by Genki exclusively for the Xbox gaming console.
+The game is published by Microsoft Game Studios in Japan and Majesco Sales in North America.
 Maximum Chase plays similarly to that of the Project Gotham Racing series, and features around 20 licensed car brands, including Chevrolet, Lexus, Nissan, and Pontiac.
 Licensed cars are also included, with the Corvette and Firebird being some of the highlights.

 Plot

-Levels take place entirely within a car and are split into driving and shooting sections while controlling the main character, Rick Summer, who is voiced by actor Chris Hatfield.
+Levels take place entirely within a car and are split into driving and shooting sections while controlling the main character, Rick Summer, who is played by actor Chris Hatfield.